Michelle Mone claims she has been treated like Pablo Escobar over PPE scandal

 Baroness Mone said it has been ‘an extremely tough year of pain with frozen accounts’ and asked ‘what happened to innocent until proven guilty?’

-Michelle Mone has complained she is being treated like notorious Colombian drug lord Pablo Escobar after her bank accounts were reportedly frozen by the National Crime Agency.
+Michelle Mone has complained she is being treated like notorious Colombian drug lord Pablo Escobar after her bank accounts were reportedly frozen by the National Crime Agency (NCA).

-The peer, who won government PPE contracts worth more than £200m during the pandemic, said it has been “an extremely tough year of pain with frozen accounts”.
+The peer, who won government PPE contracts worth more than £200m during the pandemic, said on Sunday it had been “an extremely tough year of pain with frozen accounts”.

-“What happened to innocent until proven guilty?”
-Baroness Mone said on Sunday.

 The NCA is believed to have ordered a freeze on Baroness Mone’s accounts a year ago to prevent her moving cash while it investigates allegations of fraud and bribery around her PPE firm, The Sunday Times reported.